ArthurG-data/rugby_world_cup_prediction/README.md

 Model Performance for Score Prediction

 <img src="figures/rmse_2.jpeg" alt="rmse figure">

+## Challenges and Recommendations
+Class imbalance and overrepresentation of strong teams in the dataset impacted model performance.
+Future studies should expand the dataset to include matches from multiple tournaments to improve model robustness.
+PCA, combined with regression models, provides a structured approach to identifying impactful performance indicators but requires further refinement for practical applications.

 ## Contribution
 Contributions are welcome!
 Feel free to fork the repository and submit a pull request with your improvements.
 Suggestions for additional analyses, new features, or enhanced visualizations are highly encouraged.